-The power of knowing this number is that it also provides an insight to what you require for financial freedom…
+The power of knowing this number is that it also provides an insight into what you require for financial freedom…

 Think about it, if you could cover this number each month or week, whatever period you choose, you can attain a basic level of financial freedom.
 And I suspect that excites you, even just a little, right?

 Life is a constant juggle of the many demands on your time and energy…

 There are money and finances, family, health, friends, work, fun, your contribution, and taking care of yourself.

 You need to prioritize and plan your pursuits in each of these areas of your life to establish a reasonable balance.

 Understand that your plans are not static, you will be constantly making decisions, even on a daily basis, to align your plans and priorities with what is important to you now.